aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/angularjs_templates/angularjs_templates.md

 With using `ngRepeat`:

-- The repeater directive tells AngularJS to create a `<li>` element for each phone in the list
+- The repeater directive tells AngularJS to create a `<li>` element for each phone in the list.
 - The expressions wrapped in curly braces `{{phone.name}}`, and `{{phone.snippet}}` will be replaced by the value of these expressions.

+With using `ngController`:

+- `PhoneListController` is in charge of the DOM sub-tree under (and including) the `<body>` element.
+- The expressions above are set up in the controller `PhoneListController`